How to Access Property Records in New Hampshire

 Local tax officials (assessors) use state-approved calculations to derive the value of each property within the jurisdiction.
 These values do not always match the property's fair market value (FMV).

-• Ski Resorts - New Hampshire is well-known for its ski resorts, including famous locations such as Loon Mountain, Waterville Valley, and Cannon Mountain.
+Ski Resorts - New Hampshire is well-known for its ski resorts, including famous locations such as Loon Mountain, Waterville Valley, and Cannon Mountain.
 Properties near these ski resorts or with easy access to skiing and winter sports amenities may have a higher value.

-Privacy and Property Records
+Maintaining and Amending New Hampshire Property Records

-Privacy and Property Records
+How to Ensure Data Privacy for Property Records

 Privacy and property records do not go hand in hand.
 Property records are public records, meaning anyone can review them or get copies anytime.
 If you purchase property, your information will appear in public property records.